martinweihrauch/cryptomator.net/OVERVIEW.md

 ## 4. Key Management

-Cryptomator's security relies on robust key management derived from a single user password:
+Uvf's security relies on robust key management derived from a single user password:

 1.  **Password:** The user provides a strong password for the vault.
-2.  **Scrypt:** The password, along with a unique salt stored in the `masterkey.cryptomator` file, is fed into the **scrypt** key derivation function.
+2.  **Scrypt:** The password, along with a unique salt stored in the `masterkey.Uvf` file, is fed into the **scrypt** key derivation function.
 Scrypt is computationally expensive, making brute-force attacks on the password very difficult.
 This produces the raw **Vault Master Key** (typically 256 bits).
 3.  **Master Key:** This single raw key is the root of trust for the entire vault.
 4.  **Key Derivation (HKDF):** The raw Master Key is *never* used directly for encryption.
 Instead, specific **sub-keys** are derived from it using **HKDF** (HMAC-based Key Derivation Function based on SHA-256).
 HKDF takes the master key, an optional salt (often not used for sub-keys), and a context-specific "info" parameter (like "fileHeader", "fileContent", "siv", "hmac", "directoryId") to deterministically generate different keys for different purposes:
     *   **Header Encryption Key:** Used to encrypt/decrypt the Content Key within file headers.